The $200,000+ Bronco DR Is The Only Way You Can Get A V-8 Bronco From The Factory

-Just to be clear, this Bronco is a desert runner and it isn’t road-legalby Sidd Dhimaan, on LISTEN 06:20
+Just to be clear, this Bronco is a desert runner and it isn’t road-legal

-The Bronco DR’s approach angle is rated at 47 degrees, breakover angle at 33 degrees, and departure angle at 37 degrees.
+The ground clearance is rated at 11.8 inches.
+As for the angles, the Bronco DR’s approach angle is rated at 47 degrees, breakover angle at 33 degrees, and departure angle at 37 degrees

-Ford says the Bronco DR will be priced in the mid-$200,000 range.
-The company will build 50 examples of it in its initial run and they will be available in late 2022.
+The Bronco DR will be priced in the mid-$200,000 range.
+Ford will make 50 examples of the off-roader in its initial run and they will be available in late 2022

 The automaker has mentioned that the Bronco DR prototype will make its race debut in 2022.
 The company is targeting an entry in the 2022 SCORE Baja 1000, too.
 Swipe up to read about the Bronco DR in detail

 Ford Introduces 'Ice White' Package For The Mustang And The Mach-E